Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

 In combination with ICE plots, PDP's offer an intuitive and easily interpretable unification of both local and global feature effects.
-This facilitates insights into the direction and magnitude of the effects of features on the predicted survival outcome, allows for the detection of complex patterns and interactions and helps evaluating the reliability of the model and detecting potential biases or overfitting.
-The primary constraint inherent in PDPs, which extends to the survival analysis context, is the so-called extrapolation issue.
-It arises as a consequence of the underlying assumption of feature independence.
-In the presence of correlated features, the process of averaging over the marginal distribution of the feature set $-A$, may take unrealistic data points, outside the margins of the observed values into consideration for the computation of the partial dependence profile.
-Such extrapolation, in turn, leads to unreliable feature effect estimates.
-This concern is not limited solely to regions beyond the boundaries of observed values; it also pertains to areas with a significant separation between neighboring $\mathbf{x}_A$ values, potentially resulting in an inappropriate and volatile relationship with the target variable, particularly in the presence of outliers.\cite{goldstein2015} A notable challenge amplified by the survival analysis setting is the dimensionality limitation.
-Compared to traditional one-dimensional output settings, the inclusion of time as an additional dimension further complicates the visualization of PDPs, which is by nature limited to three dimensions, obstructing the effective display of feature effects and interactions of multiple features with time.
+This facilitates insights into the direction and magnitude of the effects of features on the predicted survival outcome, allows for the detection of complex patterns and interactions and helps evaluating the reliability of the model and detecting potential biases or overfitting.\citep{jakobsen2020applying,petch2022opening,zeldin2023exposure}